Why do we do it?

 Douglas Adams (in The Salmon of Doubt (2002) - author, The Hitchhiker’s Guide to the Galaxy)

-Surprisingly, perhaps, procrastination is often used as a coping strategy; procrastinating - delaying doing something you need to do - in order to reduce the anxiety you might feel as you contemplate doing a task that might appear to be overwhelming, e.g. an essay; a group project; or revision for an exam.
+Surprisingly, perhaps, procrastination is often used as a coping strategy; procrastinating - delaying doing something you need or want to do - in order to reduce the anxiety you might feel as you contemplate doing a task that might appear to be overwhelming, e.g. an essay; a group project; or revision for an exam, or doing your own action for the environment.
 Procrastination is typically an avoidant behaviour, and avoidant behaviours tend to reduce anxiety in the immediate short term, but then effectively reinforce the way you might interpret similar situations in the future.
 You may do something mundane instead, like cleaning your room or flat, as a means of distraction and creating an instant sense of achievement, so reinforcing the avoidant behaviour of procrastination.

 Alternatively, you may procrastinate in order to make yourself more anxious, since it is only when really anxious that you are sufficiently motivated to actually do the work, i.e. when the deadline looms and it becomes so urgent that you have no choice but to get on with it.
 It is the anxiety - the fight or flight response - that gets you focused and concentrated enough to do the work.